OpenEarable/open-earable/README.md

 OpenEarable is designed to enable ear-based sensing applications by offering a flexible and open-source hardware platform.
 It incorporates a range of sensors, including a 9-axis inertial measurement unit, an ear canal pressure and temperature sensor, an inward-facing ultrasound microphone, a speaker, a push button, and a controllable RGB LED.
 With these features, OpenEarable provides researchers and developers with the ability to explore various application scenarios.
 For more information visit the [OpenEarable](https://open-earable.teco.edu/) website.

-All interaction with the microcontroller takes place via BLE (Bluetooth Low Energy) with [EdgeML](https://edge-ml.org/) or the provided [Dashboard](https://github.com/OpenEarable/dashboard).

-The Open Earable is running the Arduino Nano 33 BLE [bootloader](https://github.com/arduino/ArduinoCore-mbed/tree/main/bootloaders/nano33ble) with Mbed OS.
-Under "resources/Arduino_Nano_33_bootloader" the bootloader binary can be found as well.
+OpenEarable is controlled and streams sensor data via BLE (Bluetooth Low Energy).
+Audio is played from and recorded to the internal SD card.
+OpenEarable is compatible with the provided [dashboard](https://github.com/OpenEarable/dashboard) and [edge-ml](https://edge-ml.org/).

 ## Setup